-Our 10-year financial plan highlights a funding gap up to \$ 103 million.
-A significant portion of this deficit is driven by new waste services (such as food organic garden organic and glass recycling) and waste cost escalation above rates cap (such as landfill levy increases by 91% over three years set by the State Government).
-Additional revenue from the proposed waste charge only recovers \$31 million of the funding gap.
+Our 10-year financial plan highlights a funding gap over \$80 million.
+A significant portion of this deficit is driven by cost escalations above rates cap (as inflation continues to trend above the rates cap).

 Our community's expectation for better value service delivery is of primary concern to Council.
-Deliverying efficiency and cost savings is one of the key strategic financial levers we use to balance our budget.
+Delivering efficiency and cost savings is one of the key strategic financial levers we use to balance our budget.
 We have embedded a 1% of annual efficiency target in the financial plan.
-This builds on the \$12.6 million of efficiency savings in the last Council and \$4.1 million achieved in the first two budgets of this Council.
+This builds on the \$12.6 million of efficiency savings in the last Council and \$5.6 million achieved in the first three budgets of this Council.